otigon/automated-jb2a-animations/README.md

 ### Patreon Link: https://www.patreon.com/otigon : Not required, but appreciated

 MIT and BSD-3 License provided:
-- Code from Midi-QOL (Tim Posney) is used to check distnace between tokens: Copyright (c) 2020 Tim Posney
+- Code from Midi-QOL (Tim Posney) is used to check distance between tokens: Copyright (c) 2020 Tim Posney
 - Honeybadger (Trioderigon) provided the framework for the Misty Step Animation
-- Code from FX Master (U~Man) is used to create multiple canvas layers for the animations: Copyright 2021 U~man
+- Code from FX Master (U-Man) is used to create multiple canvas layers for the animations: Copyright 2021 U~man
 \
 \
 \